rupaai/interview-preparation-faang/README.md

 **Leetcode Explore Tab**

 For everything else which includes - heap, dynamic programming, graph, tree, linked list, stack & queue, I found the leetcode explore to be extremely helpful.
-As it provides problems ritght after a notes, this helped me clear up many things.
+As it provides problems ritght after notes, this helped me clear up many things.

+**Elements of Programming Interviews**
+A really good book.
+I loved reading it.
+But, I didn't read the whole book.
+Just a few bits here and there.
+I would suggest to go through this book cover to cover if anyone has time.

+**Cracking the coding interview**
+Didn't read much from this one.
+But, some say it is really good.

 **Miscelleneous**